 On the top right, click the Activate Cloud Shell icon.

 If it's your first time using Cloud Shell, in the introduction dialog, click Start Cloud Shell to continue.
 Wait for the Cloud Shell machine to provision (it may take a few minutes).

 Make sure your Cloud Shell is configured with the current project by checking the current Project ID configured for

 gcloud config get-value project

-Cloud Shell instance itself is ephemeral, but your home directory is persisted and its contents will be carried to your future Cloud Shell sessions.
+The Cloud Shell instance is ephemeral, but your home directory will persist and its contents will be carried to future Cloud Shell sessions.
 Any data/binaries stored outside of the home directory may be lost.

-If you want to install any additional binaries, make sure you store inside the home directory, maybe under a
+If you want to install any additional binaries, make sure to store them inside your home directory, maybe under a

-When working with Java applications and running heavier workloads in Cloud Shell, it'll be useful to enable Boosted Mode.
+When working with Java applications and running heavier workloads in Cloud Shell, it'll be useful to enable Boost Mode.
 In the Cloud Shell's More menu, click Boost Cloud Shell.